CLV Calculator – Customer Lifetime Value

 Frequently Asked Questions

-Q: What is the industry standard benchmark regarding the CLV-to-CAC relationship?
+Q: What is the ideal CLV-to-CAC ratio?